nielskee/draft-articles/TechnicalHiringPart1.md

 developers.
 [On
 Amazon.co.uk](https://www.amazon.co.uk/Becoming-Better-Programmer-Handbook-People/dp/1491905530)

-Emily Webber has written a concise, excellent book on building Communities Of Practice in organisations.
+Emily Webber has written a great, concise book on building Communities Of Practice in organisations.
 She's also a regular speaker on this subject, so don't miss an opportunity to hear her talking.
 [On Amazon.co.uk](https://www.amazon.co.uk/Building-Successful-Communities-Practice-Webber/dp/095749193X)

-Sandro Mancuso picks apart the traditional job spec in the hiring section of his excellent book "The Software Craftsman".
-There's much more to this book than hiring, though and I recommend it to everyone working in software development.
+Sandro Mancuso covers hiring in his excellent book "The Software Craftsman".
+There's much more to his book than hiring, though and I recommend it to everyone working in software development.
 [On Amazon.co.uk](https://www.amazon.co.uk/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501)